thejellis/CollabNext_public/README.md

 Note: If you are having some trouble with the ports on Mac, try:
 System Settings > General > AirDrop & Handoff > turn off AirPlay Receiver

+**

+## Contact Information

+Contact Lew Lefton collabnext.okn@gmail.com for any more questions about the project